* This page is for Consumers *

 The cause is unknown.
 But doctors think that damage to the cells lining the bladder may allow substances in urine to irritate the bladder.
 Cells usually involved with allergic reactions (mast cells) may be involved in bladder changes, but their exact role is unclear.

-The diagnosis is suggested by symptoms.
+The diagnosis of interstitial cystitis is suggested by symptoms.
 Doctors do a complete examination, often including a pelvic examination in women and a digital rectal examination.
 Tests are needed to determine whether another condition might be causing the symptoms.
 For example, doctors do urinalysis and culture to look for infections.

 Examination of the bladder with a flexible viewing tube (cystoscopy) is done so doctors can examine the lining of the bladder.
 Sometimes doctors do a biopsy of the bladder at the same time to rule out cancer.